A full risk assessment should be performed prior to the employee travelling. This should be based on:

-- Medical history and any pre-existing conditions of family members / household.
+- Medical history of traveller’s family members / household.

 - Infection status of the destination.